luigisaetta/oci-speech-demos/README.md

 * For all languages 16 Khz is supported.
 * For some languages (english, spanish...) it is also supported 8 Khz.

+If you want to check the sampling rate of your files, you can use the utility provided [here](./check_sample_rate.py).

 ## Configuration
 To be able to use OCI Speech and the demos provided some configuration is needed.